What kind of malware is Neshta?

 |Avast (Win32:Crypt-SKC [Trj]), BitDefender (Win32.Neshta.A), ESET-NOD32 (Win32/Neshta.A), Kaspersky (Virus.Win32.Neshta.a), Full List (VirusTotal)

 |Malicious programs like Neshta are designed to stealthily infiltrate the victim's computer and remain silent, and thus no particular symptoms are clearly visible on an infected machine.

 |Infected email attachments, malicious online advertisements, social engineering, software 'cracks', dubious download sources.

 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
 Our security researchers recommend using Combo Cleaner.

-Cyber criminals distribute this malware through other malware or infected files that people download from unreliable download sources.
-Examples of malicious programs that are designed to spread other software of this kind are Tortoiseshell, Torpig and Nymeria.
-Typically, people who have their computers infected with such programs are unaware of that.
+Cyber criminals distribute this malware through other malware or infected files that people download from dubious download sources.
+Examples of malicious programs designed to spread other software of this type include Tortoiseshell, Torpig, and Nymeria.
+Typically, people are unaware that their computers are infected with these programs.

 How did Neshta infiltrate my computer?

-Neshta edits Windows registry (edits "HKLM\SOFTWARE\Classes\exefile\shell\open\command" key by setting the value to "%SystemRoot%\svchost.com "%1" %*"):
+Neshta edits the Windows registry (edits the "HKLM\SOFTWARE\Classes\exefile\shell\open\command" key by setting the value to "%SystemRoot%\svchost.com "%1" %*"):

 How to remove malware manually?